What is a Live Source?

 Key frame interval.
 The default setting is 2.

-The parameters cannot be changed after creation, so you may want to create multiple sources to meet your needs.
+All these parameters cannot be changed after creation, so you may want to create multiple sources to meet your needs.
 For example, you may want to use Standard Passthrough as an encoding option and also be able to use the Premium 1080p encoding option at times.
 In this case, you would create a live source select Standard Passthrough, and then create another live source that uses Premium 1080p encoding.
 This will allow you to select the appropriate live source when you create your live event.

 When would I need more than one live source?